Dark Mountain Music

 Confidence isn’t a personality trait.

-It’s a result of predictability.
+It’s a result of accurate prediction.

 When your nervous system knows what’s coming, it stops bracing.